performant-software/Neatline/docs/final/installing-neatline.md

   - Geoserver is a Java application that has different hosting requirements.
   - You can either run your own installation of Geoserver or purchase hosting from a commercial provider.

-Neatline is a plugin for [Omeka][omeka], an open-source web publishing platform that makes is possible to create, curate, and publish archival collections based on Dublin Core metadata.
-The [Neatline Plugin][nlplugin] is installed within the Omeka framework in a similar way that Wordpress plugin or Drupal module.
+## Before You Start

-Neatline and Omeka will work out-of-the-box on most commercial hosting providers that support PHP and MySQL.
+Omeka and Neatline will work out-of-the-box on most commercial hosting providers that support PHP and MySQL.
 Many hosting providers also provide a "one-click" installer for Omeka.
 See [Hosting Suggestions][hosting] for a list of providers that work with Omeka.

-If you are providing your own hosting environment, you will need to make sure you have the following in place:
+If you're providing your own hosting environment, you'll need the following:

   * A hosting environment that supports [PHP][php] (5.2.11 or greater)
   * Access to a [MySQL][mysql] server (5.0 or greater)